-For this year, the Swiss watchmaker has reissued its oversized r5.5 collection of chronograph watches in an even bigger case that draws even more attention to its owner.
-Renamed as Rado r5.5 XXL Chronograph (ref.
-541.0390.3.011,) this new wristwatch is still powered by a “Swiss Made” quartz movement and features the same sort of plastic-like finish of ceramic elements.
+For this year, Rado has reissued its oversized r5.5 collection of chronographs in an even bigger case that draws even more attention to its owner.
+Renamed as r5.5 XXL Chronograph (ref.
+541.0390.3.011,) this new variation is still powered by a “Swiss Made” quartz movement and features the same sort of “frosted plastic”-like finish of ceramic elements.

-Made entirely in black or “platinum matt” ceramic, the case still sports its signature rectangular shape with gently rounded corners.
+Made entirely in black or “platinum matt” ceramic, the case still sports the signature rectangular shape with gently rounded corners.

 The case lacks the customary horns at its sides so that the ceramic bracelet looks like an organic part of the body.
 The lack of lugs also allowed the relatively large case (it measures just 40.50 mm wide, but is relatively long at just a hair over 49 millimeters) to sit more comfortably on a normal wrist.
 However, if your interest in quartz watches is dictated primarily by their normally exceptionally thin cases, you may be a bit disappointed by its impressive thickness of more than 13 millimeters.

 Luckily, featuring the sort of “organic” design that was so popular among car manufacturers just a few years ago, the gadget is so smooth and round in all the right places that it probably won’t cause any significant discomfort even for those preferring shirts with relatively narrow cuffs.